SandeepVattapparambil/react-materialize/README.md

 ## Continuous Integration

 ## Contributing
+Please read [CONTRIBUTING.md](https://github.com/reactMaterial/react-material/blob/master/CONTRIBUTING.md) for details on contributing to the project and [CODE_OF_CONDUCT.md](https://github.com/reactMaterial/react-material/blob/master/CODE_OF_CONDUCT.md) for the process for submitting pull requests to us.

 ## Versioning
 We use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the [tags](https://github.com/reactMaterial/react-material/tags) on this repository.